canjs/canjs/docs/can-guides/Guides.md

 get better at using it.

-CanJS’s community has lots of people who can offer advice and tips on how to build an application in the right way.
+CanJS’s community has lots of people who can offer advice and tips on how to build an application the right way.
 Instead of struggling, please ask for advice on [Gitter chat](https://gitter.im/canjs/canjs) or the [forums](http://forums.donejs.com/c/canjs).
-Share a screen-shot of what you’re building and we’ll tell you what needs to be done.
+Share a screenshot of what you’re building and we’ll tell you what needs to be done.

 To stay up on CanJS’s latest news, we suggest: